Kelatrop/Proiect-PP/README.md

 The application is used for stocking and manipulating data entities

-For the imperative and funtional part JAVA 8 will be used For the declarative implementation: Buisness rules will be done in DROOLS
+For the imperative and funtional part JAVA 8 will be used.

+For the declarative implementation: Buisness rules will be done in DROOLS.

 Deliverables:
   1.Documentation